>> Bourbon Basics

 And as any Bourbon drinker worth her Pappy Van Winkle knows, your friend is not ready for that yet.
 It takes time and practice to build your palate to where you can appreciate the subtle nuances of a well-aged Bourbon or handle the power of a barrel-proof one.
 If you hand your young Bourbon padawan a glass of Stagg, they will choke, cough, and possibly be turned off of Bourbon forever.

 Almost all Bourbon begins with the same three or four ingredients: corn, barley, and rye or wheat.
-And yet, the flavours produced range from floral and fruity to spicy and dry with an entire library of notes in between.
-Most Bourbons can be classified in one of the typical flavour profiles - a good place for your friends to start their journey of finding the right one.
+And yet, the flavors produced range from floral and fruity to spicy and dry with an entire library of notes in between.
+Most Bourbons can be classified in one of the typical flavor profiles - a good place for your friends to start their journey of finding the right one.

 But some Bourbons are sweeter than others.
 Whether that is due to the time in the barrel, the mash bill or some other factor depends on the Bourbon.
-Bourbons characterized as sweet tend to lead with the flavours of vanilla, caramel, custard, butterscotch, marzipan, maple, honey or chocolate.
+Bourbons characterized as sweet tend to lead with the flavors of vanilla, caramel, custard, butterscotch, marzipan, maple, honey or chocolate.

 Good examples of some of the sweeter beginner Bourbons are Maker's Mark, Evan Williams, or J.W.
 Dant Bottled in Bond.

 Hot and Spicy Bourbons